abdullahridwan/Checklist/README.md

 ## Issues and Solutions
 - Issue right now is that, while I am creating the proper CoreData objects, I am not RETRIEVING them properly.
 Right now, I am using an NSPredicate which is not working and I beleive I know why.
     - The most straightforward/simple solution is to utilize the UUID's I have in CoreData for the different entities.
 Basically, that means that instead of working with Date objects through the different views, I instead work with a struct that houses the DateDatum entity - and thus has a id, name, and tasks field.

-## To Do
-    - [] Create a struct to mirror DateDatum entity
-    - [] Change both views so that they work with the new struct
-    - [] Create function in ChecklistViewModel that grabs TaskDatum and DateDatum via UUID
-    - [] Update functions in ChecklistViewModel so that dependent functions grab TaskDatum and DateDatum via UUID